leonardodegrandis/GML-Fall25/Graph_structure_processing/README.md

 - Outputs of two files coming from the two CSR structures as two new GFAs

 Additional:
-- Also th in-edges CSR, with two additional files
+- Create also the in-edges CSR, with two additional files